paulbradshaw/systemsthinking/systemtraps/tragedyofthecommons.md

 - What does the **conflict resolution process** look like — or is it missing?
 - Are **local voices** recognised — or excluded?

+BBC World Service's One Planet [looks at the tragedy of the commons](https://www.bbc.co.uk/sounds/play/p00q86y2)

 ![](https://www.economicsonline.co.uk/content/images/2023/05/Tragedy-of-the-Commons-2.webp)